jeffgore00/jg_ts_react_node_project_skeleton/README.md

 - [ ] Update the `<title>` and `<meta>` tags in `public/index-template.html` with your project info.
 - [ ] Delete `public/favicon.ico` or overwrite with your app's icon.
 - [ ] If you intend to run browser tests in Chrome, make sure the `chromedriver` dev dependency matches your local version of Chrome.
-- [ ] If you don't intend to integrate this with a Circle CI pipeline:
+- [ ] If you don't intend to integrate this with a CircleCI pipeline:
   - [ ] Delete the `.circleci` folder
   - [ ] Delete the `scripts` folder
   - [ ] Delete the `send-codecov-report` npm script from `package.json`.
-- [ ] If you do intend to integrate this with Circle CI:
+- [ ] If you do intend to integrate this with CircleCI:
-  - [ ] Make sure your `CODECOV_TOKEN` environment variable is set in your Circle CI project settings (assumes you've integrated your app with Codecov).
+  - [ ] Make sure your `CODECOV_TOKEN` environment variable is set in your CircleCI project settings (assumes you've integrated your app with Codecov).
 - [ ] If you don't intend to deploy this to Heroku:
   - [ ] Delete the `view-prod-logs` npm script
   - [ ] Alter the `src/server/utils/get-server-status.ts` file to use a different method (currently a Heroku-specific environment variable) to get the SHA hash of the currently deployed git commit.